EqualExperts/you-build-it-you-run-it-playbook/practices/README.md

 ![](../.gitbook/assets/practices/practices.png)

-The below practices achieve a delicate balance between incentives and run cost, such as downgrading availability targets in the months between peak business periods.
+These practices achieve a delicate balance between incentives and run cost, such as downgrading availability targets in the months between peak business periods.